 How much of a financial impact the summer heat (or the winter chill for that matter), depends on a number of factors.
 Theres not much you can do about your geographical location if you live in the deep south, for example.

 Some homeowners are not willing to compromise the thermostat setting.
 But there are things you can do to your home that will lower your utility bills as the days heat up.
 And in some cases you can reap an energy tax credit.
-Lets look at a few of them; three specifically.
+Lets look at a few of them; four specifically.

 Beef Up Your Window and Door Weatherstripping